How to be a Landlord in Florida

 Best Practice: Look into other available properties in your area to see how much they are going for.
 Then dig a little deeper to find what amenities they offer so you can either increase the price of your rent if your property is nicer or find out what you’re missing so you can make improvements to become more desirable.
 Get a free rent estimate report to see how the pricing market is in your neighborhood.

-To ensure you succeed as a landlord in Florida, make sure you learn as much as you can about the Florida Landlord-Tenant laws.
+To ensure you succeed as a landlord in Florida, make sure you learn as much as you can about the Florida landlord-tenant laws.
 These will help you know whether responsibilities fall on you or your renter as well as ensure you are following both state and local laws.
 They will also help you make decisions when it comes to property maintenance, security deposits, and much more!

 Best Practice: Familiarize yourself with Florida landlord rights, tenants’ rights, and the fair housing laws in your city to make sure that you are always in compliance.

-3. Promote your rental property
+3. Advertise your rental property

 When the time comes to market and promote your property, it’s best to take a two-pronged approach and advertise both with physical signs and online.
 By creating a property profile you will be able to market your rental property for free across multiple websites.
-Using high quality or professional photos for your listing can have a huge impact.
+Using high-quality or professional photos for your listing can have a huge impact.

-Dont: Use a photo of a room that isn’t cleaned with poor lighting.
+Don’t: Use a photo of a room that isn’t cleaned with poor lighting.

 Do: Use a photo that has been cleaned and staged with good natural lighting.